aws-samples/netapp-cifs-and-nfs-sessions-data-collector-workshop/Setup.md

-# Steps to setup NFS and CIFS Sessions data collector to support storage migrations
+# Steps to setup NetApp CIFS and NFS Sessions data collector to support storage migrations

 > Note: This NetApp Data collector solution requires a Linux host with Docker compute engine installed and the container created on this Linux host should be able to connect to https port of the NetApp Storage systems.